 As he describes the menu at Raymonds (his St.John’s restaurant since 2010), I’m even more convinced that I should make the trip over to the East Coast.
-Raymonds offers a unique experience, not just for Newfoundland or St. John’s but the entire country.
-In 2011, Raymonds was honoured as the best in Canada in enRoute Magazine.
+Raymonds offers a unique experience, not just for Newfoundland or St. John’s but for diners from across the country.
+In 2011, Raymonds was honoured as the “Best in Canada” by enRoute Magazine.
 Most recently it was number 12 on Canada’s Best 100 list.

-This collaboration with the community is reflected in Jeremy Charles’ new cookbook, ‘Wildness’.
+This collaboration with the community is reflected in Jeremy Charles’ new cookbook, Wildness.
 Chef Jeremy says part of the reason he wanted to write the book was to highlight the stories and people behind the plates.
-Hunting and fishing isn’t easy work and it can dangerous, oftentimes, these fishermen and hunters risk their lives to bring food to the end consumer, but as the customer dining in the restaurant we don’t see this part of the process.
-‘Wildness’ celebrates those unseen, who deliver us our food.
+Hunting and fishing isn’t easy work and it can be dangerous.
+Fishers and hunters risk their lives to bring food to the end consumer, but as the customer dining in the restaurant, we don’t see this part of the process.
+Wildness’ celebrates those unseen, who deliver us our food.

-‘Wildness’ features the quintessential Newfoundland dishes that Raymonds is known for.
+Wildness features the quintessential Newfoundland dishes that Raymonds is known for.
 Beyond shining a light on the locals, the cookbook also showcases Newfoundland cuisine is and brings it to a level, giving it the respect it deserves.

-In some cases, though these ingredients (like whelk, sea urchin, and razor clams) are produced and native to the St. John’s area, locals are completely unfamiliar with them.
+In some cases, though these ingredients (like whelk, sea urchin, and razor clams) are produced and native to the St. John’s area, locals are unfamiliar with them.
 Chef Jeremy speaks about the ingredients and dishes that he now serves in his acclaimed restaurant that were once considered to be cheap alternatives for those who couldn’t afford meats like chicken, or pork.
 Chef Jeremy explains that growing up, nobody wanted to be the kid in school with the lobster roll for lunch.

 In fact, this disdain for local foods would follow Jeremy as he began his career as a chef.
 Jeremy left St. John’s to continue honing his cooking skills and went to work in Montreal, then Chicago.
 It was while working in Chicago that Jeremy saw the ingredients that he had once considered undesirable, coming into the kitchen where he worked.
 These ingredients like whelk, sea urchin, and razor clams were being imported from Canada to Chicago to be served in a high-end dining environment.

-Jeremy realized that ‘special’ or ‘fine dining’ didn’t necessarily mean imported; that he could create an exceptional dining experience with ingredients from his own city.
+Jeremy realized that special or fine dining didn’t necessarily mean imported; that he could create an exceptional dining experience with ingredients from his own city.